Home

 Route and Landings

-CC-2 is jointly owned by Bulk Infrastructure, EXA Infrastructure, and Meta.
-Bulk Infrastructure is a Norwegian operator focused on data infrastructure across Northern Europe.
-EXA Infrastructure specialises in long-haul and subsea fibre networks across Europe and the North Atlantic.
-Meta, the social media and technology company, has invested in several submarine cable systems globally as part of its network infrastructure strategy.
+CC-2 is owned by Bulk Infrastructure, EXA Infrastructure, and Meta.
+Bulk Infrastructure, a Norwegian company, specializes in data centers and digital infrastructure across Northern Europe.
+EXA Infrastructure operates extensive long-haul and subsea fibre networks across Europe and the North Atlantic, while Meta, the global technology company, has invested in numerous submarine cables worldwide to support its extensive data requirements.
+This diverse ownership reflects the cable's dual role in serving both commercial and technological objectives.

 📡 Health